facebookresearch/hiplot/docs/tuto_webserver.rst

-Step 2: Prepare the data
+Step 2: Run HiPlot server with the new fetcher
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Our fetcher is ready, let's simulate a dummy experiment that we can load later